 The Department of Music is located primarily in in Wettons Terrace, standing to the North of the A30 and approached by footbridge from the main College campus.
+This can be found on College campus maps.
 Wettons Terrace contains staff and teaching rooms, an IT suite and a student common room.
 Performance teaching and practice rooms are in neighbouring buildings: Woodlands and Woodlands Cottage Music.
-IT studios and world music facilities are in the North Tower of the Founders Building.
-Practice rooms are also located in the Engineer's Cottage beside the Boilerhouse Café.
+Music Technology studios and world music facilities are primarily in the east end of Wettons Terrace, although some use may be made of studios elsewhere on campus.
+Further Music Technology studios are under construction in other locations on campus including Engineers Cottage (within the Boilerhouse Complex).